feedhenry-staff/wfm-doc/Getting-Started.md

 Refer to the READMEs of the respective modules for details on their purpose and consumption.

-## Running the Raincatcher Demo Apps In RHMAP
+## Running the RainCatcher Demo Apps In RHMAP
-RHMAP provides a set of Raincatcher project templates to help you get the Raincatcher demo apps up and running.
+RHMAP provides a set of RainCatcher project templates to help you get the RainCatcher demo apps up and running.

-### Create and Configure the Raincatcher Demo Project Using the Project Templates
+### Create and Configure the RainCatcher Demo Project Using the Project Templates

 1. Create a blank Forms theme.
   1. Navigate to **Drag & Drop Apps -> Forms Themes**.